bssrdev/wilderhood/_africandiaries/2016-01-23-The-Mistake.markdown

 </p>

 <p>
-What happens when the dynamic scene is rapidly changing events and have multiple choices for creating an image.
-When a photographer is not ready for these events and does not change the settings, strange and funny things might happen.
+What happens in the dynamic scene is that rapidly changing events have multiple choices for creating an image.
+When a photographer is not ready for these events and does not change the settings, strange and funny things happen.
 </p>

 <p>